 - The requesting app has not exceeded the permitted quota.

 - If defined, the OAuth scopes defined in the API product matches those associated with the access token presented by the app.

 To learn how to create API products, see Creating API products

-Apps are how your developers access the resources in your API products.
-When a developer create an app, they select the API products to include, and Apigee generates a key.
-By default, a single key provides access to multiple API products—newly approved API products are added to the existing API key by the system.
-When the app makes a request, Apigee inspects the request to verify that the API key matches the resource that the app is requesting.
-It checks any API product definitions associated with API key to see whether the resource is permitted.
-If everything lines up, Apigee sends back the requested resource data.
+Apps are how developers access your API products.
+When a developer registers an app, they select the API products to associate with the app, and Apigee generates an API key for the app.
+By default, a single key provides access to all API products associated with the app.
+When the app makes a request, Apigee first verifies that the API key is valid and fails the request if not.

-To learn how to create apps, see Creating apps to surface your API
+To learn how to create apps, see Registering apps

-To learn how to register developers manually, see Adding developers to your API product.
+To learn how to register developers, see Adding developers to your organization.